 CLINTON COUNTY COURTHOUSE COVID-19 RESPONSE

-Beginning March 17 through Monday, April 6, 2020, the Clinton County Courts of the Fourth Judicial Circuit will be operating at a reduced capacity performing only essential functions.
+Beginning March 17 until at least Sunday, May 31, 2020, the Clinton County Courts of the Fourth Judicial Circuit will be operating at a reduced capacity performing only essential functions.

 While keeping the courts available, all proceedings must be consistent with public safety as well as any further policy directives from federal, state and local public health advisories.